 When people think of your business, they must identify it with a unique brand image.
 To build your brand identity, you should integrate the company’s logo with the company personality — the company’s values, services and ability to effectuate its brand promise.

-Whether you’re a small business or a start-up, you don’t have to spend big bucks on building brand awareness like worldwide companies do.
+You don’t have to spend big bucks on building brand awareness like worldwide companies do.
 There are quite a few affordable options to take that can be very effective.

 Use Your Tagline

 You created the perfect tagline to represent your brand.
 Now, you need to focus on using it to build your brand.
 Whether you’re focusing on mobile or email marketing, coupon offers or buying search engine advertising, working your tagline into online marketing materials is an essential branding step.

 You want your tagline to show up everywhere so people will remember it and associate it with your business.
 It doesn’t cost hardly anything to do this.
 If you’re already paying for marketing material, it won’t be a hassle to integrate your tagline and it takes no time to make sure it’s on your website and email newsletters.